noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 26/4/2021 10:41 **Massimo** because I've just said that I want to denunciate all in Genoa and in Barcelona say to me that he will kill me.

+- 26/4/2021 A lot of people that I know in this torture ambient say that also them sons are connected and they are minors.

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)